1. Purpose of Policy

 4.5.10 The Deputy Vice-Chancellors, Chief Operating Officer and Pro Vice-Chancellors will be responsible and accountable to the Vice-Chancellor and President for performance in their respective portfolios.

-4.5.11 Executive Deans will be accountable to the Senior Deputy Vice-Chancellor (or Vice-Chancellor and President’s nominee) and responsible for providing academic leadership within the faculties and performance in their respective portfolios.
+4.5.11 Heads of School, Directors of Research Institutes and Research Centres, or equivalent senior staff within the Schools will be accountable to the Deputy Vice-Chancellor (Academic) (or Vice-Chancellor and President’s nominee) and responsible for providing academic leadership and performance in their respective portfolios.

 Remuneration and Performance Review

 4.5.14 Council has delegated authority to the Chancellor of the University to evaluate and review the performance of the Vice-Chancellor and President.
-The Chancellor may enlist the Chancellor’s Committee and up to two members of Council to assist in the review of the Vice-Chancellor and President’s performance.
-The Chancellor's Committee is also responsible for reviewing the remuneration of the Vice-Chancellor and President under delegated authority from Council.
+The Nominations Committee can assist in the review of the Vice-Chancellor and President’s performance.
+Council is also responsible for reviewing the remuneration of the Vice-Chancellor and President.

-4.5.15 The Chancellor’s Committee will develop the Vice-Chancellor and President’s Annual Performance Goals, which will align with the University’s Strategic Plan and contain Key Performance Indicators (KPIs).
-Council will note a copy of the Vice-Chancellor and President’s Annual Performance Goals and KPIs at the beginning of each year.
+4.5.15 Council will develop the Vice-Chancellor and President’s Annual Performance Goals, which will align with the University’s Strategic Plan and contain Key Performance Indicators (KPIs).
+Council will note a copy of the Vice-Chancellor and President’s Annual Performance Goals and KPIs annually.

-4.5.17 Members of the Executive and Directors are responsible for ensuring that there are key performance indicators for evaluation of the performance of any staff reporting to them and that performance reviews are conducted in accordance with the Performance Management - Managerial Policy and Performance Planning and Review (PPR) - Managerial Policy.
+4.5.17 other Senior Staff are responsible for ensuring that there are key performance indicators for evaluation of the performance of any staff reporting to them and that performance reviews are conducted in accordance with the Performance Management - Operational Policy and Performance Planning and Review (PPR) - Procedures.

 4.6 University policies and procedures

-4.6.1 All University statutes, policies, procedures, frameworks, rules and codes form part of the policy framework of the University.
+4.6.1 All University policies, procedures, frameworks and codes form part of the policy framework of the University.

 4.6.2 The development, approval, implementation, monitoring and review of University policies and procedures will be conducted in accordance with the Policy Framework – Governing Policy and associated procedures.